 3. Reducing Total Fat

-A fat-like substance found in the cells of the body is called cholesterol.
-Balanced cholesterol helps in leading a healthy life.
-Too much cholesterol not only increases the health risk but it also affects your routine life.
+A fat-like substance found in the body’s cells is called cholesterol.
+Balanced cholesterol levels help lead a healthy life.
+Too much cholesterol not only increases the health risk but also affects your daily life.

 Our body needs cholesterol for building the cell membranes and to produce:

-Our liver works naturally, it produces the required cholesterol automatically that our body needs.
-However, some specific foods that contain cholesterol can trigger the liver to produce more cholesterol than the body is required.
+Our liver naturally produces the cholesterol our body needs.
+However, certain foods that contain cholesterol can trigger the liver to produce more cholesterol than the body needs.

 High levels of LDL (Low-density lipoprotein) cholesterol increase the risk of heart disease, heart attack, and stroke.
-High cholesterol leads to fatty deposits building up on the arteries wall that affects overall hearth health.
+High cholesterol leads to fatty deposits building up on arterial walls, which affects overall heart health.

-HDL(High-density lipoproteins) cholesterol collects LDL cholesterol, and other fats from the arteries and transports them back to the liver.
-The liver works by disposing of the excess cholesterol by converting it into a digestive fluid called bile.
+HDL(High-density lipoproteins) collects LDL cholesterol and other fats from the arteries and transports them back to the liver.
+The liver works by disposing of excess cholesterol by converting it into a digestive fluid called bile.

-Although people should aim to have more HDL cholesterol than LDL cholesterol, however, the NHLBI recommends that adults keep their blood levels of total cholesterol below 200 milligrams per decilitre.
+Although people should aim to have more HDL cholesterol than LDL cholesterol, the NHLBI recommends that adults keep their total cholesterol below 200 milligrams per deciliter.

 Keep on reading to know the best natural ways to lower cholesterol